ray-project/ray/doc/source/serialization.rst

 - Whenever possible, use numpy arrays or Python collections of numpy arrays for maximum performance.

-- Lock objects are mostly unserialiazable, because copying a lock is meaningless and could cause serious concurrency problems.
+- Lock objects are mostly unserializable, because copying a lock is meaningless and could cause serious concurrency problems.
 You may have to come up with a workaround if your object contains a lock.

 Last resort: Custom Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~